 Rise of B2B Social Marketing

 Social media marketing is gaining traction among B2B companes looking to reach buyers online.
-With more than 800 million people actively using Facebook alone, businesses find social is an easy way to engage prospects.
-And Facebook is not the only valuable platform: Sixty-one percent of business-to-business firms say they’ve gained new customers via LinkedIn.
+With more than 1.44 billion monthly active users on Facebook alone, businesses find social is an easy way to engage prospects.
+And Facebook is not the only valuable platform: 41 percent of B2B marketers say LinkedIn is their social network of choice.
+Here’s a look at some successes our B2B clients have seen on social media: